 Armistice Day had deep historic significance

 November 11 was a day of remembrance for the end of the First World War.
-“On the eleventh hour of the 11th day of the 11th month… all quiet on the Western front.”
-The deep scars and the immense loss of humanity during the Great War (it was no known as World War 1 until there was a 2nd World War) still makes the horror of this war difficult to comprehend.
+“On the eleventh hour of the 11th day of the 11th month… all quiet on the Western Front.”
+The deep scars and the immense loss of humanity during the Great War (it was not known as World War I until there was a second World War) still makes the horror of this war difficult to comprehend.
 Wikipedia tells us that the total number of military and civilian casualties in World War I was over 38 million: over 17 million deaths and 20 million wounded, ranking it among the deadliest conflicts in human history.

-The horror of modern warfare came alarmingly home during this desperate conflict and Armistice day was celebrated, not just to honor those that died and served but also to proclaim the goal that this war, The Great War, was to be the war to end all wars.
-It was a day of remembrance of that horror and hoped to be a contemplative focal point to save the world from ever engaging in such madness again.
+The horror of modern warfare came alarmingly home during this desperate conflict and Armistice day was celebrated.
+Not just to honor those that died and served, but also to proclaim the goal that this war, The Great War was to be the war to end all wars.
+It was a day of remembrance of that horror with the world hoping it would be a contemplative focal point to save the world from ever engaging in such madness again.

 How did a day of remembrance and a poignant promise to try to find peaceful means to solving national conflict become so vanilla?
 Because we enjoy trite phrases and simplified ideas.

-Does my upset over not calling Armistice Day Veteran’s Day annoy you?
+Does not calling Armistice Day Veteran’s Day annoy you?
 Everything depends on what you believe to be important.
 We all view these things based upon our own personal brands.
 Does any of the following upset you?

-America has replaced Washington and Lincoln’s Birthday remembrance as Presidents Day.
-Municipalities’ want to remove the greeting of Merry Christmas with Happy Holidays.
+America has replaced Washington and Lincoln’s birthdays as Presidents Day.
+Municipalities want to remove the greeting of Merry Christmas with Happy Holidays.
 Greensboro NC (my present home city) renamed Lee Street to Gate City Boulevard.
-Universities renamed Easter Break with Fall Break.
+Universities replaced Easter Break with Fall Break.

 Why don’t we care?
 Because political correctness prohibits student of history like myself from speaking about these issues because I am thought of as un-American.
 I guess we are OK with diluting any message unless it is an issue that we individually care about.
 For me, history should be celebrated and ANY dilution of that message is foolish at best and dangerous at its worst.